- Prepping Basics

 OK, so you have decided that you want to take steps to protect your family from unseen events.
 You may not know what events to plan for or you could have a much defined idea of the threats you see, but regardless you recognize a need.
 There are people who come to the Prepper Journal after they read something on another prepping blog or they may have been visiting our site for a year.
 The newer visitors are usually just getting starting in this crazy world of Prepping and if they are anything like I was at the beginning, knowing where to start can be pretty daunting.
 Prepping isn’t the same for everyone but most people eventually look for a simple guideline to follow so I have pulled together this preppers list of supplies.

-Your list may be completely different than mine, but I believe the items contained in this list of supplies will be common to most people and more importantly will be required if you are going to be as prepared as possible if the manure hits the hydro-electric powered oscillating air current distribution device.
-This list is not all encompassing either.
+Your list may be completely different from mine, but I believe the items contained in this list of supplies will be common to most people and more importantly will be required if you are going to be as prepared as possible if the manure hits the hydro-electric powered oscillating air current distribution device.
+This list is not all-encompassing either.
 I am probably not going to have blacksmith supplies or leather working tools although I can see the use in each of those.
 This list is going to be for the average person to get by if we have a SHTF event, not start a new life in the wild west.
 Please let me know what additional items you would recommend and I’ll keep this list updated so you can print it out whenever you need to purchase items or want to build your supplies out.

 Lastly, this list is primarily for Sheltering in Place and the requirements/resources the average person would be able to lay their hands on.
 This doesn’t take more extreme climates into consideration but should still provide a base regardless of where you live.
 For other lists you can check out our Resources page.
 For something more specific to the Bug Out Bag checklist, click here.
 Also this list is going to be missing the specifics of the amounts because each family or individual is different.
 So without further ado, here we go.